 How to claim tax deduction under section 80DDB

 You can claim tax deduction under section 80DDB in your income tax return.
-While filing your ITR, you need to mention the exact amount of tax deduction based on your calculation to avail the benefit.
+While filing your Income tax return (ITR), you need to mention the exact amount of tax deduction based on your calculation to avail the benefit.

 You should have proof that the medical treatment is undertaken.
 Keep the prescription and medical bills with you.
 You need not attach or upload these documents while filing your income tax return.
 However, if the assessing officer asks for it, then you need to produce these documents before them.